The Color Wheel

 The Standard Color Wheel

-The RYB (Red-Yellow-Blue) color wheel has been used by artists for centuries.
-For digital work, we use the RGB wheel, but the relationships are similar.
+Artists have used the RYB (Red-Yellow-Blue) wheel for centuries.
+For digital work, you use the RGB wheel.
+The relationships are similar.

 0° Red